How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 Does The Social Security Disability Reconsideration Have A Time Limit?

-The social security administration has no set time limit for making a disability determination on social security disability and SSI disability appeals, and this includes the first level of the appeals process, the request for reconsideration.
+The social security administration has no set time limit for making a disability determination on Social Security Disability and SSI disability appeals, and this includes the first level of the appeals process, the request for reconsideration.

 Generally, Social Security tries to process disability appeals as quickly as possible.
 The amount of time it takes to process an appeal depends upon which level of the appeal process the appeal is at.